ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ???
 Note "My RX and TX are bound, but FC is not responding to inputs, and I can only see 10 Telemetry sensors"
     Check whether you have wired the receiver correctly and that Rx and Tx wires aren't swapped.

-    Also check that you have the correct SerialRX configuration.
+    Also, check that you have the correct SerialRX configuration.
 You might want to revisit the [FC Preparation](receivers/configuring-fc.md#serial-rx-setup) page for the Flight Controller setup.

-    Also make sure that the UART where you connected the receiver doesn't have inversion and it's in full duplex mode.
+    Also, make sure that the UART where you connected the receiver doesn't have inversion and it's in full duplex mode.
 You can also try a different UART.

 ### <span class="custom-heading" data-id="2">My RX and TX are bound, and I'm getting more than 10 Telemetry sensors on my Radio, but I'm not getting stick inputs</span>

 ???
 Note "My RX and TX are bound, and I'm getting more than 10 Telemetry sensors on my Radio, but I'm not getting stick inputs"
-    This is due to a [model mismatch](../software/model-config-match.md) between receiver and tx module.
-The LED on the receiver will have 3 short blinks then a 1s pause indicating the mismatch.
+    This is due to a [model mismatch](../software/model-config-match.md) between the receiver and the tx module.
+The LED on the receiver will have 3 short blinks and then a 1s pause indicating the mismatch.

     To "fix" this, you might want to turn On Model Matching.
-Please see [Model Matching](../software/model-config-match.md) for more Note.
+Please see [Model Matching](../software/model-config-match.md) for more notes.

     Another thing to check is whether you have enabled **RCVR_INVERT_TX** option for your receiver firmware.
-This option is intended for FCs that doesn't have any other UARTs available (e.g. AIOs) other than an SBUS pad.
+This option is intended for FCs that don't have any other UARTs available (e.g. AIOs) other than an SBUS pad.
 See this section for more details: [Output Inverting](firmware-options.md#output-inverting).

     For the R9mm/mini receivers, make sure you didn't enable **USE_R9MM_R9MINI_SBUS** in your firmware option.
 See [Output Inverting](firmware-options.md#output-inverting) for what this option do.

 ### <span class="custom-heading" data-id="3">My RX and TX are bound, and I'm getting stick inputs, but I can only get 10 Telemetry sensors</span>